kenatiod/MUT/Understanding Machine Understanding.md

 ![ Insert Fig 1.3.1 -- image of Kasparov v.
 Deep Blue](https://github.com/kenatiod/MUT/blob/main/Fig-1-3-1.png)

-The 21st century has seen an explosion of AI capabilities, driven by the convergence of big data, increased computing power, and new algorithmic techniques.
-Deep learning, which uses multi-layered neural networks to learn hierarchical representations from data, has achieved human-level or superhuman performance on tasks like image classification, speech recognition, and language translation.
+The 21st century has seen an explosion of AI capabilities, driven by the convergence of big data, increased computing power, and new algorithmic techniques (Silver, et al., 2016).
+Deep learning, which uses multi-layered neural networks to learn hierarchical representations from data, has achieved human-level or superhuman performance on tasks like image classification, speech recognition, and language translation (Bohn, 2019).
 Other paradigm shifts include the rise of reinforcement learning, where agents learn through trial-and-error interaction with environments, and the development of large language models like GPT-4 that can generate human-like text and engage in open-ended dialogue.

 ![ Insert Fig. 1.3.2 image of GPT-4 screen reply](https://github.com/kenatiod/MUT/blob/main/Fig-1-3-2.png)